aaltonewmedia/learn.newmedia.dog/content/courses/introduction-to-critical-making/03-wednesday/index.md

 #define IFTTT_Key ""
 ```

 Write your personal IFTTT Webhooks key there between the quotation marks.
-[Where to find you key?](./03-wednesday/#where-to-find-the-ifttt-webhook-key)
+[Where to find your key?](./03-wednesday/#where-to-find-the-ifttt-webhook-key)

 ```c
 /* This program creates a panic button using an Arduino MKR1000 and IFTTT service.
 When button is pushed LED flashes and a notification, SMS, VOIP call or phonecall is initiated.
 It uses code from Robert 7320 for the LED and button www.instructables.com/id/5-Simple-Button-and-Led-Projects-with-Arduino/